 In Currituck County — the farthest northeastern place you can go in North Carolina — people recognize that environmental stewardship is key to the economy and the quality of life.
 To help lead the way, N.C.
 Cooperative Extension is incorporating environment-protecting practices on the site of its 3-year-old county center.

 On a bright October morning, 15 Extension Master Gardener volunteers created a wildlife garden of native plants on the rural site near Barco.

 The volunteers also learned about improvements that have made the three storm-water ponds on the site a model for builders, engineers, landscape architects, golf course managers and others involved in developing commercial and residential areas.

 The garden and the improved ponds were among the first fruits of the “Currituck Goes Green” collaboration among the county planning department, North Carolina Sea Grant, Cooperative Extension, the University of North Carolina’s Coastal Studies Institute, the N.C.
 Coastal Federation and others.
 Funding came from the county and from the Albemarle-Pamlico National Estuary Program, sponsored by the N.C.
 Department of Environment and Natural Resources and the U.S. Environmental Protection Agency.

-County Planning Director Ben Woody said, “The Currituck Sound and the other water resources are an important part to the culture of the county.
-So projects like this that have a focus on water quality have always been well-supported by our commissioners and by our community.
-It really fits in with what Currituck County is all about.”
+County Planning Director Ben Woody said, “The Currituck Sound and the other water resources are an important part of the culture of the county.
+So projects like this that have a focus on water quality have always been well-supported by our commissioners and by our community.”

 Indeed, in 2009, the commissioners adopted a resolution directing county staff members to provide continual training and education to advance sustainable stewardship and to explore the possibility of a sustainability plan.
 The goal, they noted, was to create “a more stable, sustainable future … that will ensure lasting social, economic and environmental prosperity.”